 In 2018, the Georgia legislature passed the ACE Act-Achieving Connectivity Everywhere, which requires local communities to evaluate their access to broadband service.
-Depending on their findings, communities must develop a plan to improve access to reliable and affordable broadband service for residents and businesses.
+Broadband access is critical to the state of Georgia and is equally as important as other utilities.
 "Broadband service" means the provision of access to the Internet or computer processing, information storage, or protocol conversion.
 In general, this refers to a service that can transmit data at a rate of not less than 25 megabits per second in the downstream direction and at least three megabits per second in the upstream direction to users (25Mbps/3Mbps).

 For the future of Ball Ground residents and businesses, it is important to have high broadband speeds and multiple broadband providers to help ensure competitive pricing for service.
-The following map shows the highest broadband service speeds in Ball Ground according to 2017 FCC data:
+This map shows the broadband availability in Ball Ground according to the Georgia Broadband Availability Map.
+It demonstrates that nearly all of the populated portions of the City have coverage, with only undeveloped or sparsely developed areas on the periphery now lacking access.
+This may does not show the additional coverage that has been provided in recent months by new service providers installing their infrastructure within the City.